christian-schlichtherle/bali-di-java/README.md

 <dt>All dependency access is inherently lazy
 <dd>Dependencies are created and, if desired, cached just-in-time without unsolicited overhead in memory size or
     runtime complexity.
+    If you follow this through, it results in a more responsive behavior of your app than if everything is done in an eager fashion.
 <dt>Quick application startup
 <dd>No need to scan the byte code of your app to figure out how to wire your components.
 <dt>No reflection